Understanding Dementia Stages and Symptoms: A Comprehensive Guide

 These interventions are not only beneficial for individuals with dementia but also offer respite for caregivers.

-has been recognised as an effective non-pharmacological intervention that aids in managing symptoms associated with dementia.
+Music has been recognised as an effective non-pharmacological intervention that aids in managing symptoms associated with dementia.

 Studies have shown that music therapy can reduce agitation, improve mood and even enhance cognitive functioning when used regularly over time.

-This form of therapy allows individuals with dementia a chance to express themselves creatively without the pressure of verbal communication.
+This form of therapy allows individuals with dementia a chance to express themselves creatively without the of verbal communication.

 Similarly, Artistic Engagement provides another avenue through which individuals with cognitive decline can express themselves.